MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/preparing-to-receive-a-contact-list.md

 In a typical application scenario, a contact list should display contact information, presence status, and other relevant data about each contact.
 In a Microsoft Lync Server 2013 deployment, this kind of information about a contact is obtained by using a separate subscription to the appropriate presence category instances that are published by the contact.
 Hence, the preparation involves setting up this remote presence subscription.

 The following code example shows how these tasks are performed before receiving a contact list and the accompanying presence publications.
-It is an excerpt of a C\# class used throughout this section to show how to maintain a contact list in a UCMA application.
+It's an excerpt of a C\# class used throughout this section to show how to maintain a contact list in a UCMA application.

 ```csharp
 using System;